lengff123/AI-Screenshot-/README.md

 - **Custom Rules**: Allow users to define custom rules for program-to-format mapping.
 - **Customizable Settings**: Tailor the tool to your specific needs.
 - **System Tray Integration**: Easy access and minimal interference with your workflow.
+- **Image Translation**: Translate text in images between Chinese and English.
+- **Image Understanding**: AI-powered description and analysis of image content.
+- **Quick Action Menu**: Hold Shift after taking a screenshot to access a radial menu for quick actions.
+- **Multiple AI Services**: Support for OpenAI, DashScope, and Ollama AI services.

 ## 🚀 Getting Started